trifork/trireg2-api/README.md

 The TriReg2 OpenAPI specification is published using a [GitHub action](https://github.com/trifork/trireg2-api/actions/workflows/api-publish.yml) which is triggered when creating a new release.

 ### Create a new release
 Navigate to the `Code` tab and find the `Releases` section, and press the `Draft a new release` button.
-Create a new tag, for example v0.0.7, and add a title for your release, for example `Release v0.0.7`.
+Create a new tag, for example a tag named `v0.0.7`, and add a title for your release, for example `Release v0.0.7`.

 Check the check-box `This is a pre-release`, if this is a pre-release version, and then press the `Publish release` button.

 ### Versioning

+(Work in progress..)
 TODO

 ## Download the API

+(Work in progress..)
-Download the API as a zip file from Github assets, which can be found here...
+Download the API as a zip file from Github Assets, which can be found here...
 TODO

 ## Maven and Gradle artifacts

+(Work in progress..)
 TODO

 ## Git Submodule dependency